rpm-software-management/rpm-web/user_doc/dependency_generators.md

 One basic design goal of RPM is to be able to check if a package really is going to work on the system it is being installed.
 To achive this RPM does not (only) rely on requiring packages as stated by the packagers but auto detects executables and libraries that are used.
 To make this work RPM also examines the packages for libraries that could be used by other packages and creates "Provides:" for them.

 This works reasonable well for binary executables and shared object files (libraries).
-Where ever there is no automatic generation of Provides: and Requires: packagers can resort to add manual Requires: to the packages they need or even add Provides: to the packages by hand.
+Where ever there is no automatic generation of `Provides:` and `Requires:` packagers can resort to add manual Requires: to the packages they need or even add `Provides:` to the packages by hand.
 Over the years this has led to huge areas that are not covered by RPM's auto generator.
-To claim back these areas a plug-in interface was created to allow packagers/distributions to auto create Provides: and Requires: for single domains without tampering with the rpm code.
+To claim back these areas a plug-in interface was created to allow packagers/distributions to auto-create dependencies for single domains without tampering with the rpm code.

 ## File Attributes
 To avoid passing every file through every dependency generator file attributes are used.
 All files in packages are classified based on the present file attribute rules, and files can have an arbitrary number of attributes.
-Each file attribute can have a Provides: and a Requires: generator.
+Each file attribute can have dependency generators for all supported types.

-A file attribute is represented by a macro file in `%{_fileattrsdir}` (typically `/usr/lib/rpm/fileattrs/`), and must have .attr suffix to be processed.
+A file attribute is represented by a macro file in `%{_fileattrsdir}` (typically `/usr/lib/rpm/fileattrs/`), and must have `.attr` suffix to be processed.
 The following file attribute macros are recognized:

 ```
 %__NAME_conflicts